Police say 1 baby dead, 1 in hospital after twin newborns were found near a dumpster in Fairfield

 FAIRFIELD, Calif.
 (KGO) -- Police say one baby has died and the other has been hospitalized after twin newborns were found near a large outdoor trash container in Fairfield.

-According to authorities, the investigation is underway along the 300 block of Pittman Road.
+According to authorities, the investigation is underway along the 300 block of Pittman Road, near a church and a hotel.

+Police tell ABC7 News the babies look like they had just been born on the ground.

+On a sidewalk around the corner officers found a woman who they say clearly had just given birth.

 Stay with ABC7 News for the latest details on this developing story.